Demo Features Compare Pricing Docs Blog Start Writing

 Follow Chord is useful when you want every note to fit the harmony without thinking about which notes are in the chord.
 It's especially powerful during recording: play along with the accompaniment and every note you hit is guaranteed to be a chord tone.

-Z and X still shift octaves in Follow Chord mode, and MIDI input also snaps to the nearest chord tone when the mode is active.
+Z and X still shift octaves in Follow Chord mode.

 10.6 Editing notes